Coastal Infrastructure Accounting

 3. Land area changes resulting from infrastructure or restoration[48]

-The classification of hybrid infrastructure components follows a sequence of decision points.
-First, identify whether each component is engineered (produced) or natural (ecosystem).
-Second, determine the primary service provided by each component--coastal protection, habitat provision, navigation, or other functions.
-Third, establish the ownership and management arrangements for each component, since institutional boundaries may differ between the engineered structure (typically government or port authority) and the ecosystem element (which may fall under environmental management agencies).
-Components that are clearly engineered should be recorded as produced assets; components that are clearly natural should be recorded as ecosystem assets; and where a single component has genuinely inseparable engineered and natural elements (for example, an artificial reef structure that derives its wave attenuation capacity jointly from the placed substrate and the biological growth), the produced share should be estimated based on the proportion of capital expenditure attributable to the engineered structure, with the residual protection value attributed to the ecosystem component[53].
+Components that are clearly engineered should be recorded as produced assets; components that are clearly natural should be recorded as ecosystem assets.
+Where a single component has genuinely inseparable engineered and natural elements (for example, an artificial reef that derives wave attenuation jointly from the placed substrate and biological growth), the produced share should be estimated based on the proportion of capital expenditure attributable to the engineered structure, with the residual protection value attributed to the ecosystem component.[49]

 3.4.2 Ecosystem Enhancement Investment

-Where infrastructure investments improve ecosystem condition, the SEEA EA framework provides for recording ecosystem enhancement:
+Where infrastructure investments improve ecosystem condition, the SEEA EA provides for recording ecosystem enhancement:

 "Ecosystem enhancement is the increase in the value of an ecosystem asset over an accounting period that is associated with an improvement in the condition of the asset during that accounting period."[50]